Where are they now? Independent’s 11 ‘young stars to watch’ from 2011

 Named the Birmingham City Academy Player of the Season in the 2007–08 season, Mutch eventually broke through during the Blues’ first season back down in the Championship, 2011-12.

 He briefly looked like scaling heights as a standout player for Cardiff during their 2012-13 promotion season, and as a rare bright light with seven goals in 35 Premier League appearances during their unsuccessful fight against relegation.

-But the midfielder didn’t do a great deal at Crystal Palace during his four years on their books, and subsequently seems to have spent his late 20s like a rich kid on a gap year: he went to Canada (Vancouver Whitecaps), South Korea (Gyeongnam) and Norway (Aalesund) and is now in Australia (Western Sydney Wanderers followed by Macarthur FC).
+But the midfielder didn’t do a great deal at Crystal Palace during his four years on their books, and subsequently seems to have spent his late 20s like a rich kid on a gap year: he went to Canada (Vancouver Whitecaps), South Korea (Gyeongnam) and Norway (Aalesund) and Australia (Western Sydney Wanderers followed by Macarthur FC).

 The Independent identified interest from Arsenal, Liverpool and Fulham midway through Oxlade-Chamberlain’s 2010-11 breakthrough season with Southampton.